 - a.
 Complete ASCA National Model® templates for the school counseling program with other members of the school counseling staff - b.
-Meet with the principal and/or administrator in charge of school counseling to formalize managing, delivery and assessing the school counseling program - c.
+Discuss school counseling with the principal and/or supervising administrator to formalize managing, delivering and assessing the school counseling program - c.
 Explain and model the appropriate role of the school counselor and the organization of the school counseling program - d.
 Explain achievement gap goals, their basis in student data and their alignment with the school improvement plan - e.
 Advocate for the appropriate use of school counselor time based on national recommendations and student needs - f.
-Finalize the Annual Administrator Conference Template after presentation to and discussion with the principal and/or administrator in charge of school counseling
+Finalize the annual administrator conference template after presentation to and discussion with the principal and/or supervising administrator